 There are, no doubt, many others I’m ignorant of, as this is a huge field.
 Nevertheless, the current scholarly convention is to assume that narrative literature, the words that enters the eye from text printed on a page or computer screen, has the same neurological effect as story-telling in the flesh.
 Indeed many intellectuals assume that story-writing is indistinguishable from story-telling: that they are one and the same phenomenon.

-At this point I think we enter a blind-spot of our civilization, something so obvious that we simply cannot bear to examine it more closely, namely our attitude to story-telling and, indeed, fables themselves.
+At this point I think we enter a blind-spot of our civilization, something so obvious that we simply cannot bear to examine it more closely, namely our attitude to story-telling and, indeed, fables and stories themselves.

 Here’s an example: The Bedford Anthology of World Literature – The Ancient World, Beginnings to 100 C.E.
 (Boston, 2004) is a textbook of over 1650 pages, the first in a massive series of six volumes.
 On page 12 we read this statement: “It is difficult to overestimate the role of writing and literacy in the history of the world.”
-Be that as it may, it would also appear that it is more than possible for academic educationalists to under-represent the role of pre-literate story-telling in the history of the world, not to mention the world today, riddled as it remains with illiteracy and dyslexia.
+Be that as it may, it would also appear that it is more than possible for academic educationalists to under-represent the role of pre-literate story-telling in the history of the world, not to mention the world today, riddled as it remains with global illiteracy and dyslexia.
 Aside from the single page just cited, oral literature vanishes entirely from this vast curriculum of world literature.
 Never mind suspect fables from India; no mention is even made of Aesop, or the universality of jokes – presumably because oral transmission is deemed irrelevant to students exclusively wedded to textual reality.

 Very few scholars, either folklorists or linguistic experts, approach Kalila and Dimna either as performance story-tellers or as story-writers.
-Their main focus is on updating specific texts, usually on translating from one of the original languages like Sanskrit or Arabic into a target modern language, or on meticulous categorizing and theorizing about the taxonomy of story-types or their psychological metaphysicality.
+Their main focus is on updating specific texts, usually on translating from one of the original languages like Pali, Sanskrit or Arabic into a target modern language, or on meticulous categorizing and theorizing about the taxonomy of story-types or their psychological metaphysicality.
 This may be very valuable activity from an archaeological and intellectual perspective, but few scholars can transmit the vibrant, heart-felt experience of these precious artifacts to a modern audience.
 Most scholars are publishing for other scholars.
 Story-tellers and story-writers try to entertain a wider, more multi-disciplinary audience.